Alamo Object Model File Format

 Skeleton

-A skeleton is a top-level chunk (type 0x200
+A skeleton is a top-level chunk (type 0x200) and contains:

 -